 Imagine you're streaming your favorite television show and you suddenly lose internet connection.
 You immediately check the TV's cable, reset the router, and try other basic troubleshooting steps.
 But none of it works, and you have no choice but to take one of the most feared steps mankind has ever confronted: contact customer support.

 Why do so many people hate calling customer support?
 Because of the dreadful experience; the long holds, the predictable scripts, and the endless queues.
-And often, after a long conversation with a support agent, they're left with the same problem and have to repeatedly contact customer service to resolve it.
+And often, after a long conversation with a support agent, they're left with the same problem and must repeatedly contact customer service to resolve it.
 That's why First Contact Resolution (FCR) is important to every company's customer support.

 What Is First Contact Resolution (FCR)?

 Companies will often ask a customer at the close of a conversation whether they got the resolution they were seeking.
-Companies can measure FCR by surveying their customers or looking at the number of tickets resolved in one interaction.
+Companies can measure satisfaction by surveying their customers or looking at the number of tickets resolved in one interaction.
 FCR rate can also be calculated by dividing the cases resolved in one interaction with the number of overall cases.

-Why FCR Matters
+Why is FCR Important?

 Companies with high first contact resolution rates typically have high customer satisfaction (CSAT).
 In fact, research conducted by Service Quality Measurement (SQM) Group revealed that for every 1 percent increase in FCR, a company gets a 1 percent improvement in customer satisfaction.
 The same research also revealed that every 1 percent increase in first contact resolution results in a 1 percent decrease in customer support operating costs and a 1 to 5 percent increase in employee satisfaction.